 About

-Good investing is deeply counterintuitive.
+The reason is that good investing is deeply counterintuitive.
 What feels right is often wrong.
-In investing, the north star is often in the opposite direction of our instincts.
+The north star often lies in the opposite direction of our instincts.
 Many of our questions implicitly contain assumptions derived from those instincts.
-If we are not aware of this, we keep moving further away from where we ultimately want to go.
+If we are not aware of this, we keep moving further south.

-This site is my attempt to communicate that framework and to answer those questions in the depth they require.
+This site is my attempt to communicate that framework.

-Readers looking for market predictions, product recommendations, financial tips, or shortcuts will likely be disappointed.
+Readers looking for predictions, answers, or shortcuts will likely be disappointed.
 A large part of the financial industry already exists to satisfy those instincts.

 Above all, it is an attempt to explain how sophisticated investors think and act differently from the general public, a compass intended to point toward the north star.

-Good investing is deeply counterintuitive.
+The reason is that good investing is deeply counterintuitive.
 What feels right is often wrong.
-In investing, the north star is often in the opposite direction of our instincts.
+The north star often lies in the opposite direction of our instincts.
 Many of our questions implicitly contain assumptions derived from those instincts.
-If we are not aware of this, we keep moving further away from where we ultimately want to go.
+If we are not aware of this, we keep moving further south.

-This site is my attempt to communicate that framework and to answer those questions in the depth they require.
+This site is my attempt to communicate that framework.

-Readers looking for market predictions, product recommendations, financial tips, or shortcuts will likely be disappointed.
+Readers looking for predictions, answers, or shortcuts will likely be disappointed.
 A large part of the financial industry already exists to satisfy those instincts.

 Above all, it is an attempt to explain how sophisticated investors think and act differently from the general public, a compass intended to point toward the north star.

-Good investing is deeply counterintuitive.
+The reason is that good investing is deeply counterintuitive.
 What feels right is often wrong.
-In investing, the north star is often in the opposite direction of our instincts.
+The north star often lies in the opposite direction of our instincts.
 Many of our questions implicitly contain assumptions derived from those instincts.
-If we are not aware of this, we keep moving further away from where we ultimately want to go.
+If we are not aware of this, we keep moving further south.

-This site is my attempt to communicate that framework and to answer those questions in the depth they require.
+This site is my attempt to communicate that framework.

-Readers looking for market predictions, product recommendations, financial tips, or shortcuts will likely be disappointed.
+Readers looking for predictions, answers, or shortcuts will likely be disappointed.
 A large part of the financial industry already exists to satisfy those instincts.

 Above all, it is an attempt to explain how sophisticated investors think and act differently from the general public, a compass intended to point toward the north star.